-These specifications describe requirements for an Uninterruptible Power System (UPS) designed for maximum availability and high performance.
+These specifications describe requirements for an Uninterruptible Power System (UPS) consisting of one or more UPS units, each including an internal bypass connected in parallel without the need for a centralized static bypass switch.
+The UPS shall be designed for maximum availability and high performance.
+The UPS shall automatically maintain AC power within specified tolerances to the critical load without interruption during failure or deterioration of the AC input power.
 All performance values specified shall be for the equipment needed to operate at the same voltage as the electrical system, including necessary voltage transformation and load sharing components.
-The UPS, with the exception of the battery system and maintenance bypass, shall be factory-assembled and tested at the specified system voltage and reconnected on site without addition of field-supplied power conductors.
+The UPS shall be expandable by paralleling additional modules of the same rating to provide for module redundancy or load growth requirements.